On this page you’ll find complete disassembly instructions for a HP Pavilion dv7.

 Slide the keyboard release button to the left.

 This button located in the battery compartment, on the left side from the battery connector.

 After that you should be able to lift up the upper side of the keyboard.

-Move the keyboard towards the LCD screen so you can access the cable connector underneath.
+Move the keyboard towards the display assembly so you can access the cable connector underneath.

 In the following two steps I explain how to unlock the keyboard connector and release the cable.

 Carefully lift up the left side of the connector retainer with your fingernail.

 The retainer will open up at a 90 degree angle.

 On this picture the connector is shown in the unlocked position.